On this page

 What does "conditioning" mean in real estate?

-Why is the first 21 days of a property campaign so important?
+Why are the first 21 days of a property campaign so important?

 Can an overpriced listing recover later in the campaign?